akquinet/keycloak-war/README.md

 and login as admin.

-## Admin-User
+## Users

-Kept in file META-INF/keycloak-add-user.json which is copied at startup of the WAR to ${jboss.server.config.dir}/
+Admin user is kept in file META-INF/keycloak-add-user.json which is copied at startup of the WAR to ${jboss.server.config.dir}/

 Username: admin
 Password: RcSTU63zAMkpUqhGGuSCmU9wIbXuDSpv+